KhristianMCG/demo-calculator/README.md

 # Usage

-Is provided two ways to test the calculator, one with controller and user-interface in thymeleaf.
+Provided two ways to test the calculator, one with controller and user-interface in thymeleaf.
 The other way is pure RESFull API.

 ## User Interface